-Remarks for Telephone Call with SEC Investor Advisory Committee Members
+Remarks on Telephone Call with Investor Advisory Committee Members

 Feb.
 6, 2019

 Thank you, Anne [Sheehan] and the Committee for the invitation to join your call today.
 I appreciate your scheduling flexibility and look forward to our next in person meeting.

 I will start with a few words about disclosure requirements as well as today’s topics – human capital and proxy plumbing – to give you a sense of how I think about these matters.
 Afterwards, I would be happy to help facilitate a discussion of those topics, and take questions, if that makes sense to the group.

 Framework for Analyzing Disclosure Rules.
 As you know from my previous remarks to the Committee, I believe the Commission’s disclosure requirements must be rooted in the principles of: (1) materiality – as so well defined by Justice Marshall; (2) comparability – as demonstrated by our commitment to U.S. GAAP; (3) flexibility – as requirements that are too rigid can lead to superfluous and, in some cases, misleading disclosure; (4) efficiency – as the question generally is not rule or no rule, but rather what rule is most effective with the least cost; and (5) responsibility (or liability) – as rules have little long-term value if they cannot be effectively monitored and enforced.
 I also believe that our disclosure requirements and guidance must evolve over time to reflect changes in markets and industry while being true to the principles I articulated.

 Current human capital disclosure requirements – I am thinking of Items 101 and 102 of Regulation S-K – date back to a time when companies relied significantly on plant, property and equipment to drive value.
 Today, human capital and intellectual property often represent an essential resource and driver of performance for many companies.
 This is a shift from human capital being viewed, at least from an income statement perspective, as a cost.